apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/TraceYourApplication.md

 There are two ways to set up instrumentation:

-- ``InstrumentationSystem/bootstrap(_:)`` — process-wide, called once at startup.
+- ``InstrumentationSystem/bootstrap(_:)``.
+Process-wide, called once at startup.
 The classic path.
 Simplest when your app uses a single tracer for its whole lifetime and never needs to override it.
-- ``withTracer(_:_:)`` — makes a tracer active for the current task while a closure runs, resolved ahead of the bootstrapped instrument and falling back to it outside the scope.
+- ``withTracer(_:_:)``.
+Makes a tracer active for the current task while a closure runs.
+It takes priority over the bootstrapped instrument and falls back to it outside the scope.
 Useful for parallel-safe tests with per-test tracers, or to override the tracer for a specific subsystem.
 See [Scoping a tracer with withTracer](#Scoping-a-tracer-with-withTracer) later in this guide.